-In the example below, the location was obtained from cellular signal and is within 2 miles of the cellular tower that it connected to when it checked in.
+In the example below, the location was obtained from cellular signal and is within 2 miles of the cellular tower that is connected to when it checked in.

-Many things can degrade the GPS positioning accuracy.
-Common causes include:
+There are many things that can degrade the GPS positioning accuracy.